 What drives the occurrence of natural hazards, and how can we forecast and respond to volcanic eruptions and earthquakes?
 What can past climate records teach us about future climate change?
 How is the movement of tectonic plates reflected in the landscape around us?
 If these are questions that you might ask, then this is the course for you.

-Our Geology and Physical Geography course is a flexible degree, supported by an extensive fieldwork programme, that will give you a broad-based knowledge of the Earth sciences.
 The course allows you to select from a large number of options across the Earth Sciences and Physical Geography groups so that you can specialise in the topics that interest you.
 You could choose to study topics as varied as volcanic hazards, environmental protection, applied micrometeorology, engineering geology, or remote sensing methods.
 You may go on to work in pollution control or hydrogeology, or you could opt to become a geotechnical engineer, work for the British Geological Survey, carry out research or go into teaching.
-A Geology and Physical Geography degree from Birmingham sets you up for a wide range of exciting careers.
+A Geology and Physical Geography BSc degree from Birmingham sets you up for a wide range of exciting careers.

-Year 1 of our Geology and Physical Geography BSc programme shares several modules with the Geology programme, and it is possible to transfer between these courses in your first year.
+Year 1 of our Geology and Physical Geography programme shares multiple modules with the Geology programme.
+Hence, it is possible to transfer between these courses in your first year.
 You also have the option of transferring onto the four-year Geology and Physical Geography MSci or Geology and Physical Geography with an International Year MSci programme, depending on performance.
 View our other Earth Sciences programmes

 Follow Earth Sciences at Birmingham on Twitter

 The first year of the course provides you with a strong foundation in geology and physical geography through a range of exciting core modules.
-You will build on this in the second year, where you can start to choose from optional modules, covering topics as diverse as applied geophysics, hydroclimatology and geomorphological processes.
+You will build on this in the second year, where you can start to choose from optional modules, covering topics as diverse as continental deformation, geological natural hazards, hydroclimatology and environmental protection.
 In the third year you will lead the research for your dissertation.
 This could be anything from an industry-linked project with the British Geological Survey to a remote-sensing project investigating glacier retreat.
 You can also choose from a wide range of optional modules, and have the option of specialising further if you stay for the four-year MSci programme (dependant upon performance).

-Fieldwork is an essential element of our degree programmes, and Earth Sciences at Birmingham has an outstanding reputation for providing its students with high quality field training.
+Fieldwork is a key element of our degree programmes, and Earth Sciences at Birmingham has an outstanding reputation for providing its students with high quality field training.
 It offers you the chance to travel, work independently as well as in a group and learn valuable technical skills.
 We will make the necessary arrangements to accommodate students with disabilities for field courses throughout your time at Birmingham.

 The first two years of field training lead to your dissertation project, which will involve field data collection of approximately one week usually carried out between years two and three.
-This could be in a wide range of topics to suit your interests, from glacial geomorphology to groundwater pollution.
+This could be in a wide range of topics to suit your interests, from glacial geomorphology to groundwater pollution to volcanic hazards.
 You will also have the option to undertake your project with an industrial partner, leading to an industry-linked dissertation project.
 Your project may focus on an aspect of resource or applied geology.
 Students have recently worked on projects linked with local councils, extraction companies and the British Geological Survey.

 The travel and accommodation costs of field courses are included within your fees, and we also offer financial support towards your dissertation field costs.
 We will make the necessary arrangements to accommodate students with disabilities for field courses throughout their time at Birmingham.

-The portfolio of modules across the Geology and Physical Geography degrees is varied and intellectually stimulating, and gives you the choice to specialise in the areas that most interest you.
+- The portfolio of modules across the Geology and Physical Geography degrees is highly varied, and gives you the choice to specialise in the areas that most interest you.
 Topics cover everything from natural hazards to environmental pollution, urban ecology to hydrogeology, and climate change to tectonic processes.

 Find out why our students chose us